rahulvyas11/Github-Actions-Viewer/README.md

 # Github Actions Viewer
  ## Flutter Desktop GitHub Integration App

-Introduction
-Welcome to the Flutter Desktop GitHub Integration App!
+Welcome to my Flutter Desktop GitHub Integration App!
 This project leverages Flutter, Google's UI toolkit, to build a beautiful, natively compiled application for desktop environments.
 The app connects to GitHub APIs to retrieve repositories, assigned issues, and pull requests, providing a seamless integration with GitHub.
 Through this application, you'll experience the power of Flutter in creating cross-platform desktop applications with native API interactions.

 ## What I Learned
 - Creating a Flutter Desktop Application: Understand how to build and run a Flutter app on desktop platforms.